Policies and Procedures

 Table Tennis

-Table tennis or β€œping pong” tables are provided by IRC for reasonable use by members at their own risk.
+Table tennis or “ping pong” tables are provided by IRC for reasonable use by members at their own risk.
 These tables may only be used to play table tennis.
 Individuals may not climb or sit on the tables, and any use of the table which is outside the scope of reasonable play or which threatens, annoys, or disturbs members using the IRC facility is prohibited.
-Abuse of the table tennis tables or equipment as well as use of the equipment which is outside the scope of table tennis play may result in removal from the IRC facility.

 Playground and Sport Court